mayoayodele/bQAP/README.md

 The plot below shows a run comparing all three aggregation methods
 ![plot](https://github.com/mayoayodele/bQAP/blob/main/plots/qapStr.25.0.1_0_solution2024-04-22%2002.14.56.png)

+# Additional Notes
+Although the methods presented in this work is general, this implementation uses the CQM solver.Installation information can be found in https://docs.ocean.dwavesys.com/en/stable/overview/install.html

 # References

 1. Ayodele, M., 2024, July.
 Utilising Quantum Hybrid Solver for Bi-objective Quadratic Assignment Problems.
 In Proceedings of the Companion Conference on Genetic and Evolutionary Computation (GECCO '24 Companion).
 Association for Computing Machinery, New York, NY, USA, 2166–2174.